TengMCing/spotoroo/README.md

 library(spotoroo)
 ```

-Using the built-in dataset `hotspots` as an example.
-The hot spot data
+The below examples use the built-in dataset `hotspots`.
+The hot spot
-needs to has at least three columns: the longitude, the latitude, and
+data needs to has at least three columns: the longitude, the latitude,
-the observed time.
+and the observed time.

 ``` r
 str(hotspots)